2017-fall-arch1/2017-fall-arch1-project-1-jcastro16/Lab1/README.md

 'bst.h' implements the structs and calls for necessary methods

 'Makefile' consists of the processes of compiling all and cleaning if needed to
+	  // Code was used from Dr. Freudenthal(UTEP) to make adjustments and program run smoothly.

 'stateManager' is the optinal main menu interface